boiding/book/src/background/boid.md

 intended speed.
 Changing course takes times and that is reflected in this value.
 It ranges from 0 to 1 where 0 represents a total *inability* to change velocity and 1 represents the ability to instantly change course.

+#### Influence Sphere
+This is the area in which other boids are sensed an as a result interacted with.
+It is a circle centered at the position of the boid and measured by a radius.